 Language campers receive three morning lessons (each lesson is 50-minutes) each day.
 This is followed by lunch and supervised on-campus activities which include sports, games and events with American teens.
 Students also participate in late afternoon and evening activities which include shopping, bowling and scavenger hunts.
 Supervised full-day excursions on the weekends include a Los Angeles City Tour, trips to Six Flags magic Mountain - voted best roller coaster park in the world, and the ever popular Universal Studios Holloywood with its awe-inspiring rides, shows and a real working movie studio.

 After the language program, campers are transfered to the California Soccer Academy camp located at Cal State Channel Islands.
 There, players are grouped by age and ability into teams that are under the supervision of our professional staff of college coaches and professional players.
 Besides the twice a day technical training, campers also participate in scrimmages each evening to integrate their newly learned skills into real game situations.
-This camp session is geared toward High school age players from age 14-17.

 There are also penalty kick competitions, Soccer Olympics, Super Soccer, and the Styro Cup Challenge.
 At the end of the week, each camper sits down with their coach and receives a full written evaluation to help prepare for the new season.
 No other camp has developed such a complete program or can match over 30 years of excellence.